CivMC/Civ/docs/wiki/plugins/unique/jukealert.md

 To do this you have to invite the Shakira bot to your discord server ([use this link](https://discord.com/oauth2/authorize?client_id=952325487663939645&scope=bot)) and give them access to a channel where you want the bot to relay the notifications to.
 Then perform the command: **!kira createrelayhere** followed by the snitch group name in the channel.

 ![Create relay command](media/Kirarelay.png)

+Kira relays on zorweth are sperated from main.
+This means a seperate relay is required even when on the same group.
+Use the following command in discord to make a Zorweth relay:
+`!kira createrelayhere zorweth <group>`